The treatment for liver cancer depends on the stage of the condition. Treatment can include surgery and medication.

 If you have multiple tumours or a tumour larger than 5cm, the risk of the cancer returning is usually so high that a liver transplant will be of no benefit.

-If you are suitable for a liver transplant, you will normally need to be placed on a waiting list until a donor liver becomes available.
+If you're suitable for a liver transplant, you'll normally need to be placed on a waiting list until a donor liver becomes available.
 The average waiting time for a liver transplant is 142 days for adults.

 In some cases, a small part of the liver of a living relative can be used.
 This is known as a living donor liver transplant.

-The advantage of using a living donor liver transplant is that the person receiving the transplant can plan the procedure with their medical team and relative, and will not usually have to wait very long.
+The advantage of using a living donor liver transplant is that the person receiving the transplant can plan the procedure with their medical team and relative, and won't usually have to wait very long.